 Password hash synchronization is one of the sign-in methods used to accomplish hybrid identity.
-Azure AD Connect synchronizes a hash, of the hash, of a users password from an on-premises Active Directory instance to a cloud-based Azure AD instance.
+Azure AD Connect synchronizes a hash, of the hash, of a user's password from an on-premises Active Directory instance to a cloud-based Azure AD instance.

 Password hash synchronization is an extension to the directory synchronization feature implemented by Azure AD Connect sync.
-You can use this feature to sign in to Azure AD services like Office 365.
+You can use this feature to sign in to Azure AD services like Microsoft 365.
 You sign in to the service by using the same password you use to sign in to your on-premises Active Directory instance.

 Password hash synchronization helps by reducing the number of passwords, your users need to maintain to just one.
 Password hash synchronization can:

 Password Hash Sync also enables leaked credential detection for your hybrid accounts.
 Microsoft works alongside dark web researchers and law enforcement agencies to find publicly available username/password pairs.
 If any of these pairs match those of our users, the associated account is moved to high risk.